 Over the next couple of days, we talked for hours, played a combative game of tennis and promised to stay in touch.

 We’ve since become good buddies.

-Last year we hiked a portion of the Pacific Crest Trail near Bend, Oregon.
-And just a few weeks ago, a group of 14 of us – plus two guides – explored the gorgeous Picos de Europa mountains along the northern coast of Spain.
+A couple of years ago we hiked a portion of the Pacific Crest Trail near Bend, Oregon.
+And just last year, a group of 14 of us – plus two guides – explored the gorgeous Picos de Europa mountains along the northern coast of Spain.

-I read one of Dan’s best books last year, The Blue Zones of Happiness: Lessons From the World’s Happiest People.
+In 2018, I read one of Dan’s best books, The Blue Zones of Happiness: Lessons From the World’s Happiest People.
 I highly recommend it.

 Yes, I know.
 Bookstores are swimming in titles about happiness and how to find it.

 I plowed through dozens during the years I wrote my weekly Beyond Wealth column.